- President - Dave Braet (519-882-1829)

 The Pinery Provincial Park contains the world’s largest intact oak savanna ecosystem.
 Unfortunately, a misguided white pine planting program in the late 1950's almost destroyed it.
 It was not until the 1980s that it was realized howrare and fragile the park's oak savanna ecosystem was.
 This globally rare habitat is a transition zone between prairie grasslands and oak forests that is kept stable by periodic forest fires.
 Over 99.93% of the oak savanna in the world has been devastated or altered.
 However, through deliberate management techniques such as prescribed burns and extensive pine cutting programs, Pinery has restored its oak savanna ecosystems.
 The Pinery now protects almost 50% of the remaining oak savanna in the world.

 The Lambton County Woodlot Owners Association was established by a group of resident woodlot owners in 1994.
 In the spring of 2005 the Association voted to join and became the Lambton Chapter of the Ontario Woodlot Association.
+In 2016 the Lambton Chapter changed their name to South West Wooldot Association.

 Since its inception the Lambton Chapter’s fundamental purpose has been to encourage sustainable forest practices by helping landowners acquire the necessary skills and knowledge to do this.